johanhalse/cashify/README.md

 No, they probably shouldn't.
 The Money Gem school of thought says that every time you do something potentially hazardous to your money — like try to add an integer, not caring which currency you're dealing with — there's an exception, and then you'll have to handle that exception in a way that makes sense for your use case.
 I do see the logic, but in practice it gets old REAL fast.
 You'll be stuck in a never-ending shouting match with your money objects, having to drag them kicking and screaming through a bunch of guard statements in order to do simple things like addition.
 If you're only dealing with a single currency it's not too bad, but as soon as you add another one to the mix the noise level is deafening.
 And honestly: if you're only dealing with a single currency, why are you even using a money gem?
 You could use fixed point integers instead, pushing any currency-specific stuff to the boundaries of your code.

-This in mind, Multicash posits that if you want to get these things right, you should be treating your money as simple numbers as often as possible.
+This in mind, Cashify posits that if you want to get these things right, you should be treating your money as simple numbers as often as possible.
 Currencies are a necessary evil but they're not your overarching concern, and this gem will allow them to lurk in the background where they belong.
 Throw those Cash objects around, stuff them into arrays, collide them in interesting ways.
 Swim around in your money like you're Scrooge McDuck and let your database do most of the work for you!
 It'll feel great, I promise.

 ### Do you handle displaying currencies nicely, too?